-It’s funny how we think of traditional afternoon tea as an elegant, grown-up pastime when, essentially, it’s the same as a children’s tea party (just with actual tea instead of air and with the addition of a hefty price tag).
-In fact, when you stop and think about it, afternoon tea generally comprises all the things kids love: crust-less sandwiches, sweet scones and a variety of miniature cakes and treats that are just perfect for little hands.
-And some kids even like a cuppa (although lots of the options below offer hot chocolate or milkshakes instead)!
+It’s funny that we consider traditional afternoon tea as an elegant, grown-up pastime when, essentially, it’s just a children’s tea party with real tea and a hefty price tag.
+When you stop and think about it, afternoon tea generally comprises of all the things kids love: crust-less sandwiches, sweet scones and a variety of miniature cakes and treats that are perfect for little hands.
+Some kids even like a cuppa (although lots of the options below offer hot chocolate or milkshakes instead)!
 In that sense, every afternoon tea is an afternoon tea for kids.

 We often get asked where the best children’s afternoon teas are in London and the rest of the UK, so we've pulled together a guide which includes all of the top spots to spoil your mini-mes.
-We don’t think you can get much better than treating your child(ren) to afternoon tea that’s tailor-made for them?
-These bespoke children’s afternoon teas that we’ve rounded up for you are all fun and delicious, which make them fantastic for all involved.
+We don’t think you can get much better than treating your child(ren) to afternoon tea that’s tailor-made for them.
+These bespoke kids’ afternoon teas that we’ve rounded up for you are all fun and delicious, which make them fantastic for all involved.
 Who says the summer holidays have to be boring?

 Whether you're rounding off a morning's sightseeing around the capital, meeting friends for a summer holiday play date, or just need an activity saved for a rainy day, these extra special children's afternoon teas promise smiles all round.